uploadcare/uploadcare-js-api-clients/README.md

 #### `pollingTimeoutMilliseconds: number`

-Internally upload client using polling to ensure that file is available on CDN or its uploaded from url.
+Internally, Upload Client implements polling to ensure that a file s available on CDN or has finished uploading from URL.

 Defaults to `10000` milliseconds (10 seconds).

 #### `maxContentLength: number`

-`maxContentLength` defines the max size of the http response content in bytes allowed.
+`maxContentLength` defines the maximum allowed size (in bytes) of the HTTP response content.

 Defaults to `52428800` bytes (50 MB).

 #### `retryThrottledRequestMaxTimes: number`

-Sets the maximum number of attempts to retry throttled request.
+Sets the maximum number of attempts to retry throttled requests.

 Defaults to `1`.